-Anchorage, Alaska, Carbon Monoxide (CO) Maintenance Plan Summary
+Anchorage, Alaska, Carbon Monoxide (CO) Maintenance Plan and Second 10-Year Limited Maintenance Plan Summary

 Background of the Plan: Anchorage, Alaska, was first declared a nonattainment area for carbon monoxide (CO) and classified as moderate on January 27, 1978.
 The Municipality of Anchorage (MOA) prepared a plan to attain the National Ambient Air Quality Standards (NAAQS) by December 31, 1987.
 However, Anchorage failed to achieve attainment by December 31, 1987.
 The Clean Air Act was amended in November 1990, and EPA designated Anchorage as a moderate nonattainment area for CO and required submission of a revised air quality plan to bring Anchorage into attainment by December 31, 1995.
 EPA approved the plan in 1995.
 However, two violations of the NAAQS in 1996 resulted in EPA reclassifying Anchorage to serious nonattainment on July 13, 1998 with an attainment date of December 31, 2000.
 The MOA submitted a new attainment plan on January 4, 2002 and EPA proposed approval of the plan (67 FR 38218).
 On June 3, 2002, EPA approved the Anchorage CO attainment plan (67 FR 58711).
 The MOA submitted a maintenance plan on February 18, 2004.